-Following Governor Pritzker’s request for social distancing to limit the spread of the COVID-19 virus, the Illinois Housing Development Authority’s (IHDA) office is closed to the public until further notice; however, IHDA remains open for business with staff working remotely via phone and email.
+Following Governor Pritzker’s request for social distancing to limit the spread of the Coronavirus Disease 2019 (COVID-19), the Illinois Housing Development Authority’s (IHDA) office is closed to the public until further notice; however, IHDA remains open for business.

-Our team is working hard to make sure IHDA programs and support remain available with no interruptions in service.
+Our team is working hard to make sure IHDA programs and support remain available with zero interruptions in service.